NoQuitt-coder/TikTok-Analytics-Telegram-Bot/README.md

 # TikTok Analytics Telegram Bot

 A Telegram bot that automatically sends scheduled TikTok analytics reports to configured chats.
-It uses **SocialInsider Free Tools API** to fetch TikTok insights and supports multiple chat subscriptions with persistent storage.
+It uses **Countik Free Tools** to fetch TikTok insights and supports multiple chat subscriptions with persistent storage.

 ---